This document presents a set of

 W3C as a

-"functionality enhancement", however its benefits do not outweigh its costs in term
+"functionality enhancement", however its benefits do not outweigh its costs in terms

 When CORS is enabled, a web browser is allowed to load resources from origins (hosts)